AssemblyScript/assemblyscript/tests/README.md

 Tests
 =====

-This directory contains the test cases for AssemblyScript's parser and compiler.
+This directory contains the test cases for ToilScript's parser and compiler.
 A test case consists of:

 * A test file that is parsed or compiled (.ts)